chrisparnin/EngineeringBasics/Shells.md

 Windows: *Admin shell*.
 Some commands require adminstration privileges.
 If you need to run a command with admin, you must start a shell with admin privilege.
 There is typically an admin command shell available in the menu when right clicking the Windows Icon on the Task Bar.
 You can also get one from right clicking the Cmd executable in the search bar.

 Tip: If opening up a cmd shell in admin mode, make sure you do not perform operations, such as `git clone` in your current directory (`C:\WINDOWS\system32`).
 Otherwise, you will be writing to a location that only admin will have access to which will make it difficult to run the commands/tasks you are intending on doing.

+Tip: IDES, such as VS Code provide easy access to a terminal (View => Terminal).

 ### Commands